will-jac/JUSTFAIR-WI/README.md

 ## TODO

-[] Figure out a better way to detect duplicate judgements.
+[] Add a column for "acquited" in the case level for those found not guilty of all charges [] Add a column for "pleaDeal" in the case level for those with any charge-level plea deal [] Add a column for prosecuting attourney in the case level [] Add a column for pre-trial detention length in the case level (if possible) [] Figure out a better way to detect duplicate judgements.
 Right now, we are:
    - Right now, only exracting "original" judgments, so any renewed orders are ignored
    - Likely, the best solution will be to just clean up the data with bad judgments